IshanRTripathi/mimi-dream-verse/scripts/README.md

-# Centralized Asset Migration Scripts
+# Simplified Asset Management System

-These scripts automatically move assets from the centralized `src/assets/` structure to the `public/` folder to ensure they're accessible at runtime.
+These scripts manage static assets in a simplified folder structure within the `public/` directory, making them easily accessible at runtime.

-## New Centralized Structure
+## New Simplified Structure

-All assets are now organized in a single, centralized folder structure:
+Assets are now organized in a clean, type-based directory structure within the public folder:

 ```
-src/assets/
+public/
 ├── audio/           # All audio files (.mp3, .wav, .ogg)
 ├── images/          # All image files (.jpg, .jpeg, .png, .gif, .webp)
 └── animations/      # All animation files (.json, .lottie)